• Skip to primary navigation

 This post may contain affiliate links.
 Please read my privacy policy.

-The holidays are upon us and the weather is cold and crisp, this can only mean one thing.....
-Hunting season!
-For most hunters this means batches and batches of soon to be made venison jerky!
+Hunting season is upon us, and for most hunters this means batches and batches of soon to be made venison jerky!

-I've been lucky enough to harvest several doe this year which will make some great tasting jerky.
-If you also have some fresh deer ready to be made into jerky, this fantastic Asian flavored marinade should not be passed over.
+If you harvested a deer and want to make venison jerky, this fantastic Asian flavored marinade should not be passed over.
 You will love this!

 venison jerky in bowl atop a cutting board with chop sticks and Fresno chili